 Yeah, and you know, I’m a little different than I think a lot of my peers in the space in that I didn’t really get into security and compliance, all that because somebody said I had to most people, it’s forced on them.
 And they reject it, and it hurts.
 And so they push back.

 I got into this, because, you know, I was in a small company, and I was growing the department and I got to a point where I felt like I built sort of the best operations team and the most secure infrastructure I could.
 And I asked around and asked everyone I could How does it look to you tell me what’s wrong with it, criticize it?
 And I got a lot of Oh, it’s great.
 It’s good.
 It’s good, you’re good.

 I got nervous that maybe I hadn’t covered all my bases.
 And so I started looking around and saying, Well, how could I judge independently what I did, and I came into contact with things like I tell, which is old and busted.
 But I was thinking if it’s old and busted, then it should be easy, right?

 So I can look at that.
 And I can look at some of these other standards that are out there.
 And then found that they were really useful tools for helping me as an ops manager decide whether or not we done the job well, and so I’m a little more lovey lovey on this stuff, because it’s a tool for me as a manager to judge my performance, and then my team’s performance and not be surprised.

 Justin McCarthy 8:38

 So of the compliance regimes out there, the one that I have the most recent experience with, and the one that a lot of folks seem to grapple with right now.
-And it may be increasingly is a common currency and sort of terms of explaining to your customers that you’re approaching the problem in a mature fashion is suck, too.
-So can you tell me a little bit about what you’ve done with the sock to process and how it’s maybe influenced the shape your team in the shape of your routines?
+And it may be increasingly is a common currency and sort of terms of explaining to your customers that you’re approaching the problem in a mature fashion is SOC 2.
+So can you tell me a little bit about what you’ve done with the SOC 2 process and how it’s maybe influenced the shape your team in the shape of your routines?

 Ben Rockwood 9:02